JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

   --query web
 ```

-### Purpose
+**Question answered:** What redirect URIs are configured on the rogue application?

 Inspect redirect URI configuration associated with the rogue application.
 The output exposed:

 - a normal local-development callback
 - a second redirect URI associated with the attack flow